1946 Aleutian Islands earthquake: Tsunami

 At Unimak Island, tsunami run-up reached 42 m.
 The tsunami earthquake aspect of this event helps to explain a portion of this massive height; however, the rest must be attributed to a local submarine landslide.
 Waves reportedly traveled across the ocean at 500 mph and measured 55 ft high, crest to trough.
-The wave reached Kauai, Hawaii 4.5 hours after the quake, and Hilo, Hawaii 4.9 hours later.
+The wave reached Kauai, Hawaii 4.5 hours after the quake, and Hilo, Hawaii 4.9 hours after the event.
 In the Hawaiian Islands 159 people died.
 In Hilo alone, 96 people died, 163 were injured, 488 buildings were demolished and 936 more were damaged.
 On Kauai the McKee sugar mill and buildings were demolished, and the archives of the Kauai newspaper were a loss.
 Witnesses told of waves inundating streets, homes, and storefronts.
 Many victims were swept out to sea by receding water.
 The tsunami caused much damage in Maui as well.
 Waves there demolished 77 homes and many other buildings.
 The residents of these islands were caught off-guard by the onset of the tsunami due to the inability to transmit warnings from the destroyed posts at Scotch Cap, and the tsunami is known as the April Fools' Day Tsunami in Hawaii because it happened on April 1.
 The effects of the tsunami also reached Washington, Oregon, and California.

 The tsunami was unusually powerful for the size of the earthquake.
 The event was classified as a tsunami earthquake due to the discrepancy between the size of the tsunami and the relatively low surface-wave magnitude.
 The large-scale destruction prompted the creation of the Seismic Sea Wave Warning System, which became known as the Pacific Tsunami Warning Center in 1965.